NatalieJClark/makerbnb/README.md

 - [x] Learn to write feature tests in Java using Playwright.
 - [x] Learn to pass data from controllers to Thymeleaf templates.
 - [x] Learn to iterate through arrays in Thymeleaf templates.
+- [x] Learn to make changes to my database using Flyway migrations.